-If you do not find beyond a reasonable doubt that the defendant you are considering was a member of any conspiracy, you must find that defendant not guilty of Count 1.
+If you do not find beyond a reasonable doubt that the defendant was a member of any conspiracy, then you must find the defendant not guilty of Count 1.

 If you find beyond a reasonable doubt that there was one overall conspiracy as alleged in Count 1 and that the defendant was a member of that conspiracy, you should find the defendant guilty of Count 1.